SgtWiggles/ume/README.md

 ### TODO
   - [ ] Clean up code base
   - [ ] Remove wall of warnings when building
-  - [ ] Add shell colors to color menu
+  - [x] Add shell colors to color menu
-  - [ ] Programmatically manipulate ume while it is running
+  - [x]　Programmatically manipulate ume while it is running
   - [ ] Better way to configure modifier keys
+  - [ ] Change booleans in config file to true false values
+  - [ ] Change yes/no in config file to true false values

 ## License